Temur662/Web102-Project1/README.md

 Required Features
-[X] Create a unique theme for events or resources relevant to a specific community [X] Display at least 10 unique resources or events in a responsive card format
+[X] Create a unique theme for events or resources relevant to a specific community [X] Display at least 10 unique resources or events in a responsive card format Stretch Features
+[X]Add buttons or links to a related resource on each card component